immunefi-team/Bounty_Boosts/Puffer Finance/29033 - [SC - High] Queued data will be lost if Tx is unsuccessful ....md

 # Queued data will be lost if Tx is unsuccessful or intended Tx operation / effect not exerted.

-Submitted on Tue Mar 05 2024 00:07:31 GMT-0400 (Atlantic Standard Time) by @Obin for [Boost | Puffer Finance](https://immunefi.com/bounty/pufferfinance-boost/)
+Submitted on Mar 5th 2024 at 06:07:31 UTC by @Obin for [Boost | Puffer Finance](https://immunefi.com/bounty/pufferfinance-boost/)

 Report ID: #29033